jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/pots-depth.rst

 Positioning accuracy of a PSM was measured, using an NDI Polaris optical tracker, with various potentiometer offsets.
-A mis-calibration of 4 mm resulted in over 45% increased RMSE (root mean square error), with typical RMSE of 1.86 mm for a calibrated PSM.
+A mis-calibration of 4 mm resulted in over 45% increased RMSE (root-mean-square error), with typical RMSE of 1.86 mm for a calibrated PSM.
 For uncalibrated dVRK systems, the potentiometer offset error is often 5-10 mm, which can result in more than doubling the RMSE.
 Maximum error across the